dariusvalevicius/decoder-construction/README.md

 # Decoder Construction for rt-fMRI Image Evolution

 Under construction!
+This project is in the pilot phase, and may not work out-of-the-box on a new machine with new data.

 This repo contains the python code for creating model files for brain decoding of fear ratings.
 Input data from a Siemens machine are converted to NIfTI, and then BIDS format.
 There is then a script for image alignment in native space, followed by a Jupyter notebook for computing the Principal Component Analysis and logistic regression.
+There are also the psychopy programs for video presentation and ratings, as well as the video stimuli.

 ## convert_to_nifti.py